fabiomercorio/fabiomercorio.github.io/publications.md

+@inproceedings{SFAL,
+      title={SFAL: Semantic-Functional Alignment Scores for Distributional Evaluation of Auto-Interpretability in Sparse Autoencoders}, author={Fabio Mercorio and Filippo Pallucchini and Daniele Potertì and Antonio Serino and Andrea Seveso}, year={2025},
+      booktitle={EMNLP 2025, The 2025 Conference on Empirical Methods in Natural Language Processing (to appear)} }

+@inproceedings{SAFE,
+      title={SAFE: A Sparse Autoencoder-Based Framework for Robust Query Enrichment and Hallucination Mitigation in LLMs}, author={Samir Abdaljalil and Filippo Pallucchini and Andrea Seveso and HASAN KURBAN and Fabio Mercorio and Erchin Serpedin}, year={2025},
+      booktitle={EMNLP 2025 (Findings), The 2025 Conference on Empirical Methods in Natural Language Processing (to appear)} }

+@inproceedings{RoleVector,
+      title={Can Role Vectors Affect LLM Behaviour?},
+      author={Daniele Poterti and Andrea Seveso and Fabio Mercorio}, year={2025},
+      booktitle={EMNLP 2025 (Findings), The 2025 Conference on Empirical Methods in Natural Language Processing (to appear)} }

 @inproceedings{Skillens,
       title={SkiLLens: Recognising and Mapping Novel Skills from Millions of Job Ads Across Europe Using Language Models}, author={Alessia De Santo and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Navid Nobani},